 Skip to main content

-Use Datalayer with JupyterLab
+Use Datalayer from JupyterLab

 Datalayer integrates seamlessly as a JupyterLab extension, allowing you to manage and interact with Remote Kernels directly from your familiar JupyterLab interface.
 The extension mirrors the functionality available on Datalayer once you log in.